vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 ![TokenTemplateImplementationDetail](images/templateImpl.png)

-For example, in the above example template artifact, for the implementation of the `phSKU` property you can specify that the property must be 16 characters in length, with all UPPERCASE and the 7th character being a `-`.
+In the above example, we can specify in the template artifact implementation detail for the `phSKU` property that its value must be 16 characters in length, with all UPPERCASE and the 7th character being a `-`.

 You can provide implementation detail for each artifact in your token template formula.